 So, step away for a few deep breaths, or ask family or friends for support if your emotions are building up (NSPCC, 2020).
 For more tips, you could read our articles on how to look after your own wellbeing.

 The research is extensive and compelling.
 Favourable outcomes for the child range from social, to emotional, to behavioural, to language, cognition and health benefits (Hartwig et al, 2017).

 Studies show that using positive parenting strategies with babies and toddlers:

 - improves social-emotional development and reduces disruptive behaviours, e.g. attention problems, hyperactivity, aggression, separation distress and externalising problems

-- positively influences cognitive outcomes in later toddlerdom (18, 24 and 36 months) and gives them a better chance of higher educational achievement years later
+- positively influences cognitive outcomes in later toddlerdom (at 18, 24 and 36 months) and gives them a better chance of higher educational achievement years later

-- improve their ability to cope with stressful situations and their physical and mental effects
+- improves their ability to cope with stressful situations and their physical and mental effects

 - leads to greater gains in imitation and play.

 Remember, as with all of these approaches, do what feels right for you.
-You might choose to adopt positive parenting wholeheartedly, or implement a few ideas.
-You know your child and their needs best.
+You might choose to adopt positive parenting wholeheartedly, or implement a few ideas from it.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.